Teaching-Accessibility/course-project-497t-button/documentation.md

 ## WebserverButtons.ino
 ### Global Variables
-- String button#State - Either "off" or "on", holds the current state of that button
+- String buttonState[] - Either "off" or "on", array that holds the current state of that button, size = number of buttons
-- const int button# - constant that holds the pin number for the specified button
+- int button[] - array that holds the pin number for the specified button
+- const int ledPin - contains pin number of led
+- String ledState - hold state of led, either "off" or "on"
+- const int Switch1 - holds the value of the pin the switch is plugged into
 - unsigned long currentTime - holds the current time, updated using millis() function
 - unsigned long previousTime - used as a temp holder for time, used in delta time calculations
-- const long timeoutTime - constant holding the time (in ms) for user connection time out
+- bool timeout - tells whether or not button is currently in timeout
 - bool sequentialMode - tells whether the code is in sequentialMode, either true or false
+- unsigned long buttonTimeoutTime - timeout time for button, in ms, increase for larger timeout

 ### Features implemented
 - Initialize Arduino pins
 - Connect to WiFi
-- Create local webserver
+- Create local async webserver
 - Allow user connection
 - Detects button presses on serial monitor
 - Change switch button number via user web page interaction
 - Only one state can be "on" at one time
 - When the Switch is pressed, the chosen button is activated on the toy

+### Update Pins Function
+updatePins(String buttonID)

+Description-

+    Updates the active set pin to the pin selected by the user on the webpage

+Parameters-

+    buttonID - the pin to swap to

+Returns-

+    true if successful
+    false if unsuccessful

 ## button.h
 ### Global Variables